mshobair/precisionFDA_Covid19/README.md

 The tool which we have created is designed to handle these functions:

-- Takes data from supplied CSV and converts into a SQLite DB
+- Takes data from supplied CSV/TSV flatfiles and converts into a SQLite DB
-- Takes the SQLite DB and allows a user to extract, clean, and customize relevant data for which they would like to use into a CSV or SQLite DB.
+- Takes the SQLite DB and allows a user to extract, clean, and customize relevant data for which they would like to use into a flatfile or SQLite DB.
-- Allows the user to do a test load of the data to validate the integrity of the data which was just exported.
+- Allows the user to load the transformed data to perform exploratory data analysis (EDA).
+An example use case of data visualization is presented in an R-notebook comparing sequencing data between subjects grouped by disease_stage clinical variable.

-> Gerald Finish this phrasing: It is our desire that this tool can help you to generate the specific datasets you need to further analyze data and
+It is our desire that this tool will help users (developers and scientists) generate specific datasets needed for hypothesis testing.

 App development and testing was done primarily in Ubuntu 20.04/18.04 using the Base Desktop install plus and dependancies that will be listed.